thehui87/Learning-Godot/class_multimesh.md

 #### <a name="generate_aabb">generate_aabb</a>
   * void  **`generate_aabb`**  **(** **)**

 Generate a new visibility AABB, using mesh AABB and instance transforms.
-Since instance information is stored in the [[visualserver|VisualServer]], this function is VERY SLOW and must NOT be used often.
+Since instance information is stored in the [VisualServer](class_visualserver), this function is VERY SLOW and must NOT be used often.